Suggested Searches

 Kepler and K2

-Another space explorer, NASA's Kepler Space Telescope, made history with its discovery of thousands of exoplanets, searching for tiny dips in starlight as the planets crossed the faces of their stars.
-In its first mission, from 2009 to 2013, Kepler monitored more than 150,000 stars, watching for tiny dips in starlight as planets crossed in front of their stars.
+Another space explorer, NASA's Kepler Space Telescope, made history with its discovery of thousands of exoplanets, searching for tiny dips in starlight as planets crossed the faces of their stars.
+In its first mission, from 2009 to 2013, Kepler monitored more than 150,000 stars watching for these tiny fluctuations in starlight, called "transits."
 The first mission ended in 2013 when technical problems caused the spacecraft to lose much of its pointing ability.
 In 2014, it began its second mission, dubbed K2, and continued discovering exoplanets despite its diminished directional capability.
-Decommissioned in 2018, Kepler remains credited with discovering the most exoplanets of any mission so far – more than 2,600.
+Decommissioned in 2018, Kepler remains credited with discovering the most exoplanets of any mission so far — more than 2,600.
 Researchers are still finding planets in Kepler’s data and will continue to for years.

 artist's concept of Kepler